 As mentioned, all of this should be practiced on the driver's side first.
 The helper should be far enough back to see the entire rear of your RV, yet always remain in your driver-side mirror.

-Lastly, the hand signals must be clear and precise.
+Lastly, the hand signals or audio instructions must be clear and precise.

 Again, watch truckers - they will always pull their trailer wheels past the "opening" they want to enter.
 The rear wheels of your RV are the same.
 They MUST be past that area to allow you to back in quickly and professionally.

 3. Take control!!
-The road is only so wide and you really can't or at least don't want to go on the lawns on the right side.
+The road is only so wide and you really can't or at least don't want to go on the lawns on the other side.
+Most campsite spots require you to back into a space on the driver's side.
 If you are too far over to the right, when you start to cut your front wheels, you'll be driving on somebodies lawn!

-When you pull up and past your driveway entrance - position yourself so you are on the wrong side of the road.
+When you pull up and past your driveway/campsite entrance - position yourself so you are on the wrong side of the road.
 It won't hurt!!